 Follow these simple steps to avoid hang-ups in your next drilling project.

-Place the workpiece in a clamp or vise.
-This leaves both hands free to manage the drill, and will prevent the piece from moving as you drill.
+- Steady the workpiece in a clamp or vise.
+Using clamps leaves both hands free to manage the drill and will prevent the piece from moving as you drill.

-• Never force the drill; the machine will slow or groan if you do.
-Too much pressure is more likely to dull or break the bit than to quicken the drilling process.
+- Never force the drill.
+The machine will slow or groan if you push it.
+Plus, too much pressure is likely to dull the bit (which, consequently, might drive you to apply even more pressure to work) or even break it than to quicken the drilling process.

 - Every inch or so that you drill, pull out the bit and blow it off.
 Otherwise, when drilling wood, any flakes or chips of wood will get packed into the flutes of the bit, becoming very hot.
 The hotter a drill bit gets, the faster it dulls, requiring more frequent sharpening.

 - Make the stop-and-cool technique a habit, especially when drilling hardwood.
 Simply keep a container of cold water nearby and dip the drill for several seconds between every few inches of drilling.

 - Monitor the progress of the drill as it bores.
 If the drill appears to lug or jams, withdraw it partway, allowing the bit to clear the debris from the hole.